David-LIUacademic/david-liuacademic.github.io/index.md

 ♻️ Circular Economy
 🛠️ Servitization
 🔄 Organizational Transformation
-🧭 Organizational Culture and Leadership
+🧭 Organizational Culture and Capabilities
 📚 Knowledge Management

 This site provides an overview of my research, publications, and academic activities.